 The training was facilitated by Mr. Mohammed Ahmed Sidi Cheikh, GIS and seagrass specialist from Mauritania, and Dr. Malle Diagana, ResilienSEA Regional Coordinator.
 It was organized around the following modules: overview of seagrasses’ biology and ecology; importance of seagrasses and threats; mapping and monitoring of seagrasses; data collection and analysis; practical GIS and GPS exercises.
 The fieldwork took place at Kassa, one of the main islands of the Los Islands archipelago, located off Conakry.

-The participants represented several national institution, including the Center for the Protection of the Marine Environment and Coastal Areas (CPMZC), the Guinean Office of Parks and Reserves (OGUIPAR), the Center for Environmental Information Observation and Monitoring (COSIE), the National Center for Fisheries Science of Boussoura (CNSHB), the Scientific Research Center of Conakry Rogbané (CERESCOR), the National Directorate of Herbarium of Guinea (HNG), and the Guinean Federation of Artisanal Fishing (FEGUIPA).
+The participants represented several national institutions, including the Center for the Protection of the Marine Environment and Coastal Areas (CPMZC), the Guinean Office of Parks and Reserves (OGUIPAR), the Center for Environmental Information Observation and Monitoring (COSIE), the National Center for Fisheries Science of Boussoura (CNSHB), the Scientific Research Center of Conakry Rogbané (CERESCOR), the National Directorate of Herbarium of Guinea (HNG), and the Guinean Federation of Artisanal Fishing (FEGUIPA).

-The site that was selected to conduct the practical session of the workshop had been suggested based on information on the presence of seagrass provided by local fishermen, as well as by a study conducted in 2011 by the Centre for Ecological Monitoring (CSE) and WWF.
+The site that was selected to conduct the practical session of the training had been suggested based on information on the presence of seagrass provided by local fishermen, as well as by a study conducted in 2011 by the Centre for Ecological Monitoring (CSE) and WWF.
 It has however been found that some local fishermen sometimes confuse seagrass with green algae.

 Although two days were dedicated to exploring the pilot site, these proved insufficient at this stage to confirm the presence of seagrass around Kassa Island.
 “A sampling campaign with uniform grids is necessary in order to be able to confirm the presence of seagrass.
 Yet, although seagrass could not be located during the training, this potential site needs to be considered again and explored thoroughly in the future” said Mr. Sidi Cheikh at the end of the workshop.

-The workshop constituted an excellent opportunity for the national team to better understand the differences between seagrass and algae.
+The training constituted an excellent opportunity for the national team to better understand the differences between seagrass and algae.
 In addition, important information on physical and oceanographic factors favorable to the development of seagrass meadows was also collected in order to facilitate future field missions.

 Participating in the training, Ms. Nagnouma Conde, from the Guinean national team noted, “this workshop allowed me to really deepen the knowledge acquired last March during the workshop in Joal (Senegal).
 The field investigations around Kassa specifically helped me better understand data collection techniques in marine environments, and the importance of mapping tools”.